Tanya Talaga: Career

 Talaga was hired by the Toronto Star in 1995 as an intern.
 She worked as a general city reporter for 14 years, covering several beats, before transferring in 2009 to the Queen's Park Bureau.
 She also wrote as the indigenous issues columnist.

 Her first book, Seven Fallen Feathers: Racism, Death, and Hard Truths in a Northern City, was released in 2017 to critical acclaim and shortlisted for numerous awards in both 2017 and 2018.
 The book examines the deaths of seven First Nations youths in Thunder Bay, Ontario, and began when Talaga was assigned to write a story about why more First Nations people were not voting in the 2011 federal election, only to find that many people were reluctant to cooperate with her story because the deaths were not its focus.

 Talaga delivered the 2018 Massey Lectures, entitled All Our Relations: Finding the Path Forward.
 Based on her 2018 Massey Lectures, Talaga released her second book, All Our Relations: Finding the Path Forward, which shares the name with the lecture series.
-In 2020, it was one of five books shortlisted for the British Academy’s Nayef Al-Rodhan Prize for Global Cultural Understanding.
+In 2020, it was one of five books shortlisted for the British Academy's Nayef Al-Rodhan Prize for Global Cultural Understanding.

 Talaga's first podcast, the seven episode Seven Truths, which tells contemporary stories through the lens of the Anishinaabe Seven Grandfather Teachings, was released by Audible on November 26, 2020.

 Talaga also owns the production company Makwa Creative Inc. Her documentary film Spirit to Soar premiered at the 2021 Hot Docs Canadian International Documentary Festival, where it won the Audience Award in the mid-length film category.

+She was a producer and co-writer of Shane Belcourt's 2025 documentary film Ni-Naadamaadiz: Red Power Rising.